-The exhaustion point refers to the severity of the event loss at or above which the maximum payment will be made.
-For the 2014/2015 policy year, CCRIF member countries typically selected exhaustion point return periods in the range of 75 - 180 years for tropical cyclones, 100 - 250 years for earthquakes and 25 years for excess rainfall events.
+The exhaustion point refers to the severity of the event loss at or above which the maximum payment is triggered.
+For recent policy years, CCRIF member countries typically selected exhaustion point return periods in the range of 75 - 180 years for tropical cyclones, 100 - 250 years for earthquakes and 25 years for excess rainfall events.